Allahdad Massacre

-Nearly a century passed before Mashhad's Jews started practicing their faith openly with the coming of the more liberal Pahlavi dynasty (1925–1979).
+Mashhad's Jews were able to start practicing their faith openly with the coming of the more liberal Pahlavi dynasty (1925–1979), nearly 100 years after the massacre.
 After World War II, most of them settled in Tehran, Israel, or New York City, with 4,000 moving to the United States, where many ran successful jewelry and carpet businesses.
 The commercial district in Great Neck, New York, has been reshaped to serve the needs of Mashhadis and other Iranian Jews.
 Many businesses there cater to Iranian customs and taste.

 Worldwide there are 20,000 Mashhadis, of which about 10,000 live in Israel.
-Of the Mashhadis in the United States, many of them live in Great Neck, New York.